data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-51

-*Solution*.
-Here's an example of a simple way to do it:
+*Solution.* Here's an example of a simple way to do it:

 ``` julia
 f(a,b,c) = a && b || !c